The doctrine of creation is central to the Christian theological vision, and it is one place where we urgently need theological wisdom.

 It is with great pleasure and eager anticipation that I introduce the Evangelical Theology and Doctrine of Creation project.

 Here at the Henry Center we seek to apply theological wisdom to important kingdom issues—for the good of the church, for the soul of the theological academy, for the sake of the world, and ultimately for the glory of God.
 We do so in collaborative ways that span institutions, disciplines, points of view, and geographic boundaries.

 Throughout this project, we proceed with deep confidence in the complete truthfulness of Scripture (received as divine revelation) as well as an unswerving commitment to the importance of intellectual humility as the theological disciplines engage in interdisciplinary dialogue.
-We are grateful to the Templeton Religion Trust for a generous grant that has made this project possible, and for the support of President David S. Dockery, Dean Graham Cole, and our faculty colleagues at Trinity Evangelical Divinity School.
+We are grateful to the John Templeton Foundation for a generous grant that has made this project possible, and for the support of President Nicholas Perrin, Dean Graham Cole, and our faculty colleagues at Trinity Evangelical Divinity School.
 We are hopeful that the Creation Project will bear much fruit.

 Grace and Peace,

 Geoffrey H. Fulkerson